 For those that did not receive their Impact Notice in time to schedule a hearing and speak with a KRT representative are welcome to contact this office by phone or email with any questions or concerns about assessments.

-Once you receive your tax bill and have questions about your assessment please feel free to contact us or file an abatement.
-You cannot file an abatement before you receive a tax bill.
+Once you receive your tax bill and have questions about your assessment please feel free to contact us with questions or file an abatement.